-Recognising the benefits of good night’s sleep, MYZA is the first curated online platform dedicated to retailing products and publishing editorial content designed to encourage healthy and beneficial sleep.
+Recognising the benefits of good night’s sleep, MYZA is the first curated online platform dedicated to retailing products and publishing editorial content designed to encourage healthy sleep.

 Founded by Helen Collins and Olivia Collins, MYZA’s first landing page gained exciting levels of traction – but the duo knew a funding boost was needed to launch the business in full.